ianhi/xarray-linked-indexes/docs/alternatives.md

 | **Linked Indices** (this library) | Preserves interval structure; automatic cross-slicing; natural representation | Requires custom Index; newer xarray feature |

-If either of multindex or direct coords works for you use case then you should prefer to use them over this custom index.
+If either of MultiIndex or direct coords works for your use case then you should prefer to use them over this custom index.

 ## Use MultiIndex when: